kfranics/Getting-and-Cleaning-Data-Course/README.md

 ###Project Components

-This README document is a guide describing the course assignment and project steps In the repository, you will find a tidy data set and the script used to perform the analysis A code book is included that describes the variables, data and transformations performed
+This README document is a guide describing the course assignment and project steps.
+In the repository, you will find a tidy data set and the script used to perform the analysis A code book is included that describes the variables, data and transformations performed.

 A full description of the source material is available at the site where the data was obtained: